-Hundreds of students from African countries study at Cambridge every academic year; many are supported by scholarships and bursaries administered by the Cambridge Trust and the Gates Cambridge Trust.
-The number of African students continues to grow, and substantial support is offered to them by a thriving African Society of Cambridge University.
+Hundreds of students from Africa, from more than 20 different countries, study at Cambridge every academic year.
+Many are supported by scholarships and bursaries administered by the Cambridge Trust and the Gates Cambridge Trust.

-Vibrant teaching and research programmes focused on Africa exist across the University.
-The Cambridge-Africa Programme is a University-wide initiative that draws together many of the activities.
-Additionally, the Centre of African Studies (established in 1965 and based in POLIS) acts as a hub for graduate- and faculty-level interdisciplinary research.
+Vibrant teaching and research programmes focused on Africa exist across Cambridge, and we have a thriving African Society at the University.
+Additionally, the Centre of African Studies (established in 1965) acts as a hub for graduate- and faculty-level interdisciplinary research.

-Under the auspices of the Cambridge-Africa Programme, the University actively partners with African institutions to share skills and create new knowledge.
-Individual projects include MUII+ (Makerere University/UVRI Infection and Immunity Centre of Excellence), and THRiVE (Training Health Researchers into Vocational Excellence in East Africa).
+As part of the Cambridge-Africa Programme, the University actively partners with African institutions to share skills and create new knowledge.
+In Uganda, projects include MUII+ (Makerere University/UVRI Infection and Immunity Centre of Excellence), the Uganda Cambridge Cancer Initiative (a collaboration between the Uganda Cancer Institute and several departments at Cambridge) and THRiVE (Training Health Researchers into Vocational Excellence in East Africa).

 Another example is the Cambridge-Africa ALBORADA Research Fund, which enables Cambridge researchers to engage with African colleagues across sub-Saharan Africa.
 It has supported projects in more than 30 African countries, including Cameroon, Ghana, Ethiopia, Malawi, Kenya, Nigeria, Rwanda and Zimbabwe.